Welcome to The Cartomancer

-What I have in mind for The Cartomancer as an individual blog here is shorter posts, engaging a vein that’s even snappier than my trademark under the signature, Read Like the Devil, to address contemporary concerns to which I add a twist.
+What I have in mind for The Cartomancer as an individual blog here is more inconceivable badass cartomancy – as others put it – engaging a vein that’s even snappier than my trademark under the signature, Read Like the Devil.
+I address contemporary concerns to which I add a twist.
+The backbone for my teaching is this attitude in response to ‘popular problems’: Haha.
+Really?
+I don’t think so.’
 For instance, if I write about patience as a virtue, you can be sure I’ll ask a very nasty question that leads you to an unexpected place.

 A bit about myself

 I work with contemplative arts.
 I love problems, from math to pains in the soul.
 You have a problem, of any kind?
 I give you an idea to work with in 30 seconds flat.
 You go, ‘no shit,’ and that makes my day.